cosmos/sdk-tutorials/tutorial/app-init.md

 +---------------------+
 ```

-Fortunately, you do not have to implement it.
-The Cosmos SDK provides a boilerplate implementation of the ABCI in the form of [`baseapp`](https://godoc.org/github.com/cosmos/cosmos-sdk/baseapp).
+Fortunately, you do not have to implement the ABCI.
+The Cosmos SDK provides a boilerplate implementation of it in the form of [`baseapp`](https://godoc.org/github.com/cosmos/cosmos-sdk/baseapp).

 Here is what `baseapp` does:
 - Decode transaction received from the Tendermint consensus engine.